Academy Awards Ceremony, Los Angeles,

 Davis married actor Julies Tennon in June 2003.
-The couple have a daughter, Genesis, who they adopted in 2011.
-Davis is the stepmother to Tennon’s two sons from pervious relationships.
-Davis is also the cousin of actor Mike Colter who portrays the Marvel Comics character, Luke Cage.
+The couple have a daughter, Genesis, whom they adopted in 2011.
+Davis is the stepmother to Tennon’s two sons from previous relationships.
+Davis is also the cousin of actor Mike Colter, who portrays the Marvel Comics character Luke Cage.

 With the win for her work in the 2016 film Fences, Davis became the 23rd person to complete the so-called triple crown of acting, which is the term used to describe actors and actresses who have won at least one competitive acting award at the Oscars, the Emmys, and the Tonys.
 She is the first black man or woman to do so.